Quantum-mutnauQ/Fast_Reader_GTK/README.md

 - **Navigation Options**: Seamlessly navigate through the text using intuitive navigation buttons or convenient keyboard shortcuts.
 - **Progress Indicators**: Keep track of your reading progress with helpful indicators displaying your current position in the text and overall progress.
 - **Time-Based Word predictions**: You can set a variable time calculate by a formal for the display of each word.
 The formula for calculating the word display time is: "Time-Per-Word × (Cube Root of Word-Length)".
 This dynamic adjustment ensures that longer, more complex words are allotted more time, providing a natural and responsive reading experience.
+- **Statistic Collection**: Generates statistics for you, showing how long you took to read each word.
+- **Colorize Statistics**: Makes the statistics colorful (optional), allowing you to quickly see how long you took per word and identify which words were very slow or fast.

  You can set a variable time limit for the display of each word.
 The formula for calculating the word display time is: "Time-Per-Word × (Cube Root of Word-Length)" (Time−Per−Word×(₃√Word−Length )).
 This dynamic adjustment ensures that longer, more complex words are allotted more time, providing a natural and responsive reading experience.